Let’s get you the best mixer for your podcast sounds.

 The Behringer Xenyx 1204 USB mixer is a premium ultra-low noise, high-headroom analog mixer.
 It is excellent for entry-level users.

-With 4 XLR phantom power input, you can use both dynamic and condenser microphones.
+With 4 XLR phantom power inputs, you can use both dynamic and condenser microphones.

 Its four compressor control knobs are classified as studio-grade and are specific for professional vocals.
 If you have an ear for music, the neo-classic “British” 3-band EQ adjusters will be the adequate controls you’ll need.

-With the Behringer Xenyx 1204 USB, you get the benefits of podcasting software download on the Behringer website.
+With the Behringer Xenyx 1204 USB, you get the benefits of podcasting software downloaded on the Behringer website.
 It’s got over 150 instrument and effect plug-ins with free audio recording and editing software.

 The two AUX inputs for each channel give you pre-fader and post-fader for monitoring and effects.

 The alternative output options allow you to route the mix to go to multiple places.
-Control and headphone outputs give you the flexibility to listen to different things of the mix from the control to the headphones.
+Control and headphone outputs give you the flexibility to listen to different things in the mix from the control to the headphones.